Courses

 • The sum of the reciprocals of the individual resistances is equal to the reciprocal of the equivalent resistance of a group of resistances linked in parallel.

-In parallel circuit, potential difference remains the same and current will be vary.
+In a parallel circuit, the potential difference remains the same and the current will vary.

 The current flowing through the electrical devices is divided in a parallel circuit.